degville/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/modify-kernel-options.md

 snapd_recovery_mode=run console=ttyS0,115200n8 console=tty1 panic=-1
 ```

-In addition to parameters supported by the kernel, there are also *Ubuntu Core-specific* [kernel boot parameters](/reference/kernel-boot-parameters).
+In addition to parameters supported by the kernel, there are also *Ubuntu Core-specific* {ref}`kernel boot parameters <reference-kernel-boot-parameters>`.

 ## Dynamic kernel parameter modifications